redux-form/redux-form/docs/api/Props.md

 > Resets all the values in the form to the initialized state, making it pristine
 > again.
 This is a bound action creator, so it returns nothing.

+#### `resetSection(...sections:String) : Function`

+> Resets all the values in the form sections to the initialized state, making it pristine
+> again.
+This is a bound action creator, so it returns nothing.

 #### `submitFailed : boolean`

 > Starts as `false`.
 If `onSubmit` is called, and fails to submit _for any